 Common Stock Reserved for Issuance under the Plan.
 The Common Stock issued or to be issued under the 2008 Omnibus Incentive Plan consists of authorized but unissued shares or, to the extent permitted by applicable law, issued shares that have been reacquired by the Company.
 The 2008 Omnibus Incentive Plan provides for a so-called "fungible share pool" pursuant to which awards of options and SARs will generally be counted against the plan limit as one share for every one share subject to an option or SAR granted under the plan and awards of all "full value" awards (including restricted stock and stock units) will be counted against the plan limit as 1.9 shares for every one share subject to such a full value award.
-If any shares covered by an award are not purchased or are forfeited, or if an award otherwise terminates without delivery of any Common Stock, then the number of shares of Common Stock counted against the aggregate number of shares available under the plan.
-The number of shares of Common Stock counted against the aggregate number of shares of common Stock available for issuance under the 2008 Omnibus Incentive Plan.
-The number of Shares of Common Stock available for issuance under the 2008 Omnibus Incentive Plan will not be increased by any shares tendered or withheld or award surrendered in connection with the purchase of shares of Common Stock upon exercise of an option or any shares of Common Stock deducted from an award payment in connection with the Company's tax withholding obligations.
+If any shares covered by an award are not purchased or are forfeited, or if an award otherwise terminates without delivery of any Common Stock, then the number of shares of Common Stock counted against the aggregate number of shares available under the plan with respect to the award will, to the extent of any such forfeiture or termination, again be available for making awards under the 2008 Omnibus Incentive Plan.
+The number of shares of Common Stock available for issuance under the 2008 Omnibus Incentive Plan will not be increased by any shares tendered or withheld or award surrendered in connection with the purchase of Shares of Common Stock upon exercise of an option or any shares of Common Stock deducted from an award payment in connection with the Company's tax withholding obligations.